cleifwork/GCONNECT-CWP/readme.md

 - Download the **[GCONNECT-CWP](https://github.com/cleifwork/GCONNECT-CWP)**
 - Click Code > Download Zip
 > [!IMPORTANT]
-> _Make sure to extract and zip the main folder only before uploading to your portal_
+> _Make sure to extract and re-zip the MAIN FOLDER only before uploading it to your portal._
-- Import to your Omada Portal

 ## Running Tests